ssakarski/AlgorithmsAndDataStructures/README.md

 # AlgorithmsAndDataStructures
-Learning algorithms and data structures
+Learning algorithms and data structures from Coursera Algorithms part 1 by Robert Sedgewick and Kevin Wayne